López family of Iloilo: Business ventures and political career

 Despite inheriting the haciendas left by their father, the López brothers, Eugenio and Fernando, started humbly as bus operators in the 1930s.
 To improve the financial standing of his family, Eugenio López began business ventures outside the sugar industry.
 He invested in the transportation sector, establishing the Iloilo Transportation Co., valued at ₱250,000 in 1937, and acquiring Panay Autobus in 1938 for ₱565,000.
 The Iloilo Transportation Company introduced the first double-decker buses in Asia.
 In 1932, the family also founded the Iloilo-Negros Air Express Company, Inc., recognized as the Philippines' first commercial airline.
 However, the airline was wiped out in a surprise Japanese raid in 1941.
 They were later joined by sugar businessmen such as Nicholas Lizares and Salvador Araneta in pioneering air passenger services in the Visayas.
 Much like the Lópezes, the Lizares family also diversified away from the sugar industry.
 In the 1930s, the López family attempted to acquire the government-owned sugar central in Binalbagan, Negros Occidental, but was unsuccessful.

 As the López family grew more influential and wealthy, Fernando López advanced in his political career.
 He was first appointed mayor of Iloilo City, later elected as a senator, and eventually served twice as Vice President of the Philippines—under President Elpidio Quirino (1949–1953) and President Ferdinand Marcos (1965–1973).
-Alongside his brother Alberto, Fernando also co-founded Iloilo City Colleges in 1947, which later became the University of Iloilo.
+Fernando founded Iloilo City Colleges in 1947, which later became the University of Iloilo.
 Meanwhile, Eugenio López expanded the family’s business interests, beginning with the sale of Far Eastern Air Transport in 1947 for ₱2.8 million and the acquisition of the Binalbagan-Isabela Sugar Milling Co. in 1951 for ₱2.7 million.
 In 1956, the two brothers founded the Chronicle Broadcasting Network (CBN), and later acquired Alto Broadcasting System (ABS) from Elpidio Quirino and James Lindenberg in 1957.
-The merger of the two companies became known as ABS-CBN Corporation.
+The merger of the two companies became known as ABS-CBN Corporation, which established the first television network in the Philippines through its namesake network.
+ABS-CBN's main headquarters is in Quezon City, with additional studios and area of operation of the company and network is at ABS-CBN Soundstage in Bulacan.

 Eugenio López also purchased the Meralco Security Corporation during the 1960s, which by June 1973 had a book value of more than ₱1 billion.
-In 1993, Eugenio and Fernando López established Lopez Holdings Corporation as the umbrella company for the family’s expanding business interests.
-Other companies incorporated under the group included First Philippine Holdings Corporation (FPH), which oversees subsidiaries such as First Gen Corporation, Energy Development Corporation (EDC), Rockwell Land Corporation, First Philippine Industrial Park, Panay Electric Company, First Philec Corporation, and First Balfour, Inc.
+In 1993, Eugenio and Fernando López established the Lopez Holdings Corporation as the umbrella company for the family’s expanding business interests.
+Other companies incorporated under the group included First Philippine Holdings Corporation (FPH), which oversees subsidiaries such as First Gen Corporation, Energy Development Corporation (EDC), Rockwell Land Corporation, First Philippine Industrial Park, Panay Electric Company, First Philec Corporation, and First Balfour, Inc. The family also established NLEX Corporation that owned from 1997 until its transfer to Metro Pacific Investments Corporation (MPIC) on August 2008, which operates and maintains the North Luzon Expressway (NLEX) and Subic–Clark–Tarlac Expressway (SCTEX).